hv0905/NekoImageGallery/readme.md

 #### Deploy NekoImageGallery

+> [!NOTE]
+> This tutorial is for NekoImageGallery v1.4.0 and later, in which we switch to `uv` as package manager.
+If you are
+> using an earlier version, please refer to the README file in the corresponding version tag.

-1. Clone the project directory to your own PC or server, then checkout to a specific version tag (like `v1.0.0`).
+1. Clone the project directory to your own PC or server, then checkout to a specific version tag (like `v1.4.0`).
-2. It is highly recommended to install the dependencies required for this project in a Python venv virtual environment.
-   Run the following command:
+2. Install the required dependencies:
     ```shell
-    python -m venv .venv
-    . .venv/bin/activate
+    uv sync --no-dev --extra cpu # For CPU-only deployment

+    uv sync --no-dev --extra cu124 # For CUDA v12.4 deployment

+    uv sync --no-dev --extra cu118 # For CUDA v11.8 deployment
     ```
-3. Install PyTorch.
-Follow the [PyTorch documentation](https://pytorch.org/get-started/locally/) to install the torch version suitable for your system using pip.
+   > [!NOTE]
+   > - It's required to specify the `--extra` option to install the correct dependencies.
+If you don't specify the
+       `--extra` option, PyTorch and its related dependencies will not be installed.
-   > If you want to use CUDA acceleration for inference, be sure to install a CUDA-supported PyTorch version in this step.
+   > - If you want to use CUDA acceleration for inference, be sure to choose a CUDA-supported extra variant in this
+       step (We suggest using `cu124` unless your platform doesn't support cuda12+).
 After installation, you can use `torch.cuda.is_available()` to confirm whether CUDA is available.
+   > - If you are developing or testing, you can sync without `--no-dev` switch to install dependencies required for
+       developing, testing and linting.

+3. Modify the project configuration file inside `config/`, you can edit `default.env` directly, but it's recommended to create a new file named `local.env` and override the configuration in `default.env`.
-4. Install other dependencies required for this project:
+4. Run this application:
     ```shell
-    pip install -r requirements.txt
+    uv run main.py
     ```
-5. Modify the project configuration file inside `config/`, you can edit `default.env` directly, but it's recommended to create a new file named `local.env` and override the configuration in `default.env`.
-6. Run this application:
-    ```shell
-    python main.py
-    ```
    You can use `--host` to specify the IP address you want to bind to (default is 0.0.0.0) and `--port` to specify the port you want to bind to (default is 8000).
-   You can see all available commands and options by running `python main.py --help`.
+   You can see all available commands and options by running `uv run main.py --help`.
-7. (Optional) Deploy the front-end application: [NekoImageGallery.App](https://github.com/hv0905/NekoImageGallery.App) is a simple web front-end application for this project.
+5. (Optional) Deploy the front-end application: [NekoImageGallery.App](https://github.com/hv0905/NekoImageGallery.App) is a simple web front-end application for this project.
 If you want to deploy it, please refer to its [deployment documentation](https://github.com/hv0905/NekoImageGallery.App).